 Jumba la Mtwana in Mtwapa is what remains of a 14th-century Swahili settlement that, at its height, appears to have enjoyed a vibrant culture, art and commerce – then in only a century, it was mysteriously no more.

-Today the roofs on the buildings are no more and only the old coral stone walls remain standing.
+Today the roofs on the buildings are long gone and only the old coral stone walls remain standing.
 They now provide a home to a number of Agama Lizards.

-Perhaps Jumba’s inhabitants moved to better places or the fresh water run out, no one can tell for sure.
-No one can even verify whether that was actually the name of the village 7 centuries ago!
+Perhaps Jumba’s inhabitants moved to better places or the freshwater run out, no one can tell for sure.
+No one can even verify whether that was actually the name of the village seven centuries ago!

 Either way, remnants of the village show it must have been quite beautiful in its time and the presence of 4 mosques shows its inhabitants to have been predominantly Muslim.